A supporting board of the Munroe-Meyer Institute

 Over the past 50-plus years, the major fundraiser for this supporting board has been the annual Munroe-Meyer Guild Garden Walk, held the second Sunday in June.
 Proceeds from that event and others total more than $1.1 million over the past five decades.
 Funds generated through the Garden Walk are used to help fund programs and support innovative projects and training at the institute that might otherwise go unfulfilled.
 A call for grant applications is announced at the end of the year.

-The Munroe-Meyer Guild has announced its 2022 grants to the Munroe-Meyer Institute, supporting four projects.
+The Munroe-Meyer Guild has awarded their 2023 grants to the Munroe-Meyer Institute, supporting the following projects.